Weeblizer-1/yermom/README.md

-                            This is a Interstellar Copy if the main interstellar link is blocked.
+<h1>This is a Interstellar copy.
+You use this website if normal i=Interstellar is blocked.</h1>

 <div align="center">
     <h1>Interstellar V5</h1>